microconfig/microconfig/README.md

     #var oracle.host=172.30.162.80
 ```

 This approach works with includes as well.
-You can #include oracle-common and then override 'oracle.host', and 'datasource.url' will be resolved based on overridden value.
+You can #include oracle-common and then override 'oracle.host', and 'datasource.url' will be resolved based on the overridden value.

 In the example below after the build process: `datasource.url=jdbc:oracle:thin:@**100.30.162.80**:1521:ARMSDEV`